 Yes, Arresting the progression of Keratconus is of paramount importance as it can lead to a progressive decline in vision.
 Keratconus can be arrested by a treatment called "CROSS LINKING".

-Cross linking is a method for increasing the rigidity of the cornea by a combination of a Riboflavin drops and a specified ultraviolet light.
-This increase the cross links in the cornea therby increasing rigidity of the cornea and arresting the progression of keratoconus.
-To read more on cross linking click here.
-At The Eye Foundation, we use an advanced “Avedro Accelerated Cross Linking” which is the latest development in cross linking and provides a rapid, efficient and pain free treatment to arrest keratconus.
+Collagen Cross-linking is a method for increasing the rigidity of the cornea by a combination of Riboflavin drops and a specified ultraviolet light.
+This increases the cross-links in the cornea thereby increasing the rigidity of the cornea and arresting the progression of keratoconus.
+To read more on cross-linking click here.
+At The Eye Foundation, we use an advanced “Avedro Accelerated Cross-Linking” which is the latest development in collagen cross-linking and provides a rapid, efficient, and pain-free treatment to arrest keratoconus.

 In the early stages of Keratoconus vision can be improved using spectacles or contact lenses.
 But in the more advanced cases we have to resort to using Intra Corneal Ring Segments or Corneal Transplantaion.

 Intra Corneal Ring Segments (ICRS) are specialized and customized arc like segments which are inserted into the cornea using a sophisticated femtosecond laser.
 These segments improve vision by converting a conical cornea into a more natural spherical shape.
 It is a simple day care procedure that provides immediate and gratifying results.

 Though traditional LASIK is not possible in patients with Keratoconus, a new technology that has recently become available is "Topography Guided Treatment"which is a specialized laser based treatment which greatly enhances vision in patients with moderate Keratoconus by smoothening the weakened protruding conical part of the cornea.
 This topography guided treatment in combination with cross linking has become the procedure of choice for improving vision when Keratoconus is diagnosed early.